LucasWaelti/kalibr-wiki/Calibration-targets.md

 Kalibr supports three different calibration target.
-The Aprilgrid is the recommended grid to use in this toolbox due to the following benefits over the other targets:
+The Aprilgrid is the recommended grid to use due to the following benefits over the other targets:

 * partially visible calibration boards can be used
 * rotations of the target are fully resolved (no flips)

-The calibration target is configured using a YAML configuration file which is passed to the calibration tool.
+The calibration targets are configured using YAML configuration files which are passed to the calibration tools.
 Please find the configuration templates for the supported targets below.

 ###A) Aprilgrid
 Partially visible Aprilgrids can be detected without problems.
 This greatly simplifies the data collection and makes this grid the recommended target to use with this toolbox.